hephy-dd/comet-pqc/docs/configuration.md

 # Configuration
 {: .no_toc }

-Measurement sequences, wafer and chuck geometries can be configured using YAML configuration files.
+Measurement sequences, silicon sample and chuck geometries can be configured using YAML configuration files.
 {: .fs-6 .fw-300 }

 ## Table of contents